-Early next morning Abraham returned to the place where he had stood before Yah-Lm weh.
-28 He looked towards Sodom and $^{4:6}{\mathrm{Mt}}$ Gomorrah and towards all the land of the ${10:15}^{...}$ valley and he saw smoke rising from the earth 11:23 like the smoke from a furnace.
+Early next morning Abraham returned to the place where he had stood before Yahweh.
+He looked towards Sodom and Gomorrah and towards all the land of the valley and he saw smoke rising from the un4:6; earth like the smoke from a furnace.